 Companies Can Use Window Dressing to Manipulate Their Financial Statements

 Ratio analysis is based entirely on the data found in business firms' financial statements.
-If the financial statements for a company are not quite as good as they should be and a company would like better numbers to show up in an annual report, the company may use window dressing to manipulate the data in the financial statements.
+Some companies may try to use window dressing to manipulate the data in the financial statements if they are not quite as good as they should be.
 Bear in mind — this is completely against the concept of financial and business ethics and flies in the face of corporate governance.

 What exactly is window dressing?
 The company will perform some transaction at the end of its fiscal year.
 It will impact its financial statements making them look better, but is then taken care of as soon as the new fiscal year starts.
 That is the simplest form of window dressing.
 When ratio analysis is used with knowledge and not mechanically (just cranking out the numbers), it can be a very valuable tool for financial analysis for the business owner.
 Its limitations have to be kept in mind, but they should be more or less intuitive to a savvy business owner.